 4. The CAN-7 and county certified CAN-8 petitions must be filed with the Indiana Election Division not earlier than January 10, 2024, and not later than Noon EST February 9, 2024.
 The CAN-7 and CAN-8 must be original documents; faxed, emailed or photocopied CAN-7 or CAN-8 will be rejected.
 No provision is provided under Indiana state law for primary voters to express an uncommitted preference on the ballot.
+Write-in presidential candidates are permitted.
 (Rule 11.C, Rule 14.A, Rule 14.C, Rule 14.D, Rule 14.E, & Rule 15.H)